Kerry International Film Festival: History

-Kerry Film Festival was presented for the first time at the 2008 Kerry Film Festival.the creation of the award in October 2008.
+Kerry Film Festival announced the Maureen O’Hara Award in 2007.
+It was the first named film award in Ireland and one of the earliest film awards anywhere in the world presented specifically to women who have excelled in their chosen fields.
+It was presented for the first time at the 2008 Kerry Film Festival.
 According to a spokesman, "The Maureen O'Hara Award acknowledges women that have demonstrated outstanding leadership in their respective fields."

 Brenda Fricker was the inaugural recipient.
 The award was presented to her by Jim Sheridan, who directed her in the Oscar-winning My Left Foot (1989).

 The prize itself was specially commissioned piece of pottery of joined masks representing tragedy and comedy, made by master potter Louis Mulcahy.
 The award was "an honour, a privilege, a delight," she said, following the presentation.

 Maureen O'Hara wanted to be at the ceremony but was not well enough to attend, chairman of the Kerry Film Festival John Kennedy said.
 She had been closely involved and sent a message to the ceremony: "Brenda has displayed courage and determination throughout her career and her Oscar Winning role as Mrs Brown in My Left Footis one of the great highlights in Irish acting.
 I'm absolutely delighted that Brenda will accept this award and I wish her the very best in her career, in film and, most importantly, in her life," O'Hara said.
 The festival hosted a screening of the John Wayne film The Quiet Man that co-starred Maureen O'Hara.

+Maureen O’Hara attended the festival to present the Award to Juliette Binoche in 2010.